 2. Continent Race

 This exciting game is a global race to see who can collect the most countries from each continent first.
 The game is suitable for 2-4 players.
 Each player picks 7 cards.
 The cards are all color-coded.
 The goal is to collect four cards from each continent.
-The players arrange the cards in separate piles according to continents.
+The players arrange the cards in separate piles according to their continents.

-With every turn, the player discards one card and then tries to arrange cards the remaining cards in hand under the different continent piles they belong to.
+With every turn, the player discards one card and then tries to arrange cards with the remaining cards in hand under the different continent piles they belong to.
 The player announces the name of the country and the continent with every card he or she places under the pile.

 One can even pick a card from the discarded pile.
 After arranging according to continents, the player picks more cards; at any given time, the cards in hand must be 7.